TingHsuanYang/cmpe255-spring22-project/README.md

 Models are all subpar in their scores and accuracy.
 The predictions vary along what is basically a straight line where the predicted output is always in the same range regardless of what the actual scores are.
 This is due to a combination of problems.

-* Trying to predict numerical field with solely catgorical features
+* Trying to predict numerical field with solely categorical features
 * A large feature set once one hot encoded given the variety of unique categories
 * A lack of significant correlation in the data

+In case of regression,all the features except 2 are categorical which needs encoding and the number of observations are not spread evenly among all these unique categories which makes it difficult to find a relation in the dataset.
 The lack of significant correlation in the data is the biggest factor most likely.
 While the project attempted to determine things like the reception of a game from its genres or platforms, it is probable that there simply isn't any significant signal.
 It doesn't necessarily matter what genre or platform a game is on.
 Some games will be good or bad regardless of genre or platform and thus it evens out over a large sample size.
 This means using these features cannot accurately determine